chasepg0821/IR-PhaseII-APC-RTA/README_Project.md

 Our code includes this readme and RTA-Project.py.

-The MPD is also a part of our solution and will be submitted alongside the code.
+The MPD is also a part of our solution but made the submission too large and is not included.

+Instructions to download the dataset are included below.

 ## Installation